ColibrITD-SAS/mpqp/CONTRIBUTING.md

 ```bash
 pip install -r requirements-dev.txt
 ```

+In the documentation, some notebooks are rendered to HTML, this process is done using [Pandoc](https://pandoc.org/).
+Unfortunately, this software cannot be installed from the pip repository, so you need to install it separately.
+You can check [their documentation](https://pandoc.org/installing.html) to see how to install it on your OS (you can find it on most package manager: `apt`, `yum`, `pacman`, `choco`, `winget`, `brew` and more... )

 The last (optinal) step is to setup a GitHub personal access tokens to enable the sphinx automatic changelog generation.
 This step is only important if you